Reading & Phonics

 Being able to read underpins all learning and is vitally important in order to access all areas of the curriculum!
 In Year One, it is fundamental that our children develop a love and passion for reading.
 We ensure that our children have access to a wide variety of high quality texts from a range of genres and authors.

-Children in Year One will have daily Phonics lessons, whole-class Guided Reading three times a week (ask your child all about our class Reading dogs!) and at least one class story a day.
+Children in Year One will have daily Phonics lessons, group Practice Reading sessions three times a week (ask your child all about our class Reading dogs!) and at least one class story a day.
 They will also be listened to read on a 1-1 basis throughout the week.

 At Flash Ley, we ask that our parents and carers read at least 4 x a week with their child at home.
 This home-school relationship is vital in supporting your child’s learning.
 Reading at home and consolidating your child’s learning can have a huge impact on your child’s academic progress.
 We ask that you record in your child’s planner each time you read and whether you require a new book.